-Source 3 In June 2016, a

-coast of Australia, claiming up

-to 15 metres of the coastline in

-some places.
-The owner of this property in the Sydney suburb of find his backyard and in-ground waves.
-This storm is an example this environment was disrupted.
+Source 3 In June 2016, a massive storm hit the east coast of Australia, claiming up to 15 metres of the coastline in some places.
+The owner of this property in the Sydney suburb of Collaroy returned to his home to find his backyard and in-ground swimming pool claimed by the waves.
+This storm is an example of how the dynamic equilibrium in this environment was disrupted.